 - Lin FR, Ferruci L, An Y, Goh JO, Doshi J, Metter EJ, et al. Association of hearing impairment with brain volume changes in older adults.
 NeuroImage [Internet].
 2014 [cited 2023 Mar 6];90:84-92.
 Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3951583/

 - Rigters SC, Bos D, Metselaar M, Roshchupkin GV, Baatenburg de Jong RJ, Arfan Ikram M, et. al. Hearing impairment is associated with smaller brain volume in aging.
 Front Aging Neurosci [Internet].
 2017 [cited 2023 Mar 20];9.
-Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5247429/
+Available from: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5247429/

 - Glick HA, Sharma A. Cortical neuroplasticity and cognitive function in early-stage, mild-moderate hearing loss: evidence of neurocognitive benefit from hearing aid use.
 Front Neurosci [Internet].
 2020 [cited 2023 Jan 12];14.
 Available at: https://www.frontiersin.org/articles/10.3389/fnins.2020.00093/full

 - Amieva H, Ouvrad C. Does treating hearing loss in older adults improve cognitive outcomes?
 A review.
 J Clin Med [Internet].
 2020 [cited 2023 Feb 3];9(805).
-Available at: https://www.mdpi.com/2077-0383/9/3/805
+Available from: https://www.mdpi.com/2077-0383/9/3/805

 - Dawes P, Emsley R., Cruickshanks KJ.
 Hearing loss and cognition: the role of hearing aids, social isolation and depression.
 PLoS One [Internet].
 2015 [cited 2023 Feb 27]; 11.
-Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4356542/
+Available from: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4356542/

 - Deal JA, Albert MS, Arnold M, Bangdiwala SI, Chisolm T, Davis S, et. al. A randomized feasibility pilot trial of hearing treatment for reducing cognitive decline: results from the aging and cognitive health evaluation in elders pilot study.
 Alzheimer’s Dement.: Transl Res Clin [Internet].
 2017 [cited 2021 Feb 13]; 3:410-15.
-Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5651440/
+Available from: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5651440/

 - Maharani A, Dawes P, Nazroo JY, Rampubolon G, Pendelton N, Leroi I. Longitudinal relationships between hearing aid use and cognitive function in older Americans.
 JAGS [Internet].
 2018 [cited 2023 Feb 6];66(6):1130-36.
 Available at: https://agsjournals.onlinelibrary.wiley.com/doi/10.1111/jgs.15363